szabgab/svg.code-maven.com/books/svg/src/introduction/svg-loaded-in-object.md

 # SVG loaded in an `object`

 Certain features do not work when using the HTML `img` tag to display an SVG file.
 Specifically the embedding of other images in the SVG file using the `image` tag of SVG does not work.
+Nor can one link using the `a` SVG tag.

-Using `object` solves this problem.
+Using `object` solves these problems.

 In this example we have embedded the SVG file from the previous example.